MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Java/README.md

 * JMX:

+* LibrariesFrameworks: about libraries and tools

 * Logging:

 * ProjectManagement: about managing dependencies, deployment, installation, program packaging

-* Spring: about a popular open source framework

-* UtilityPrograms: about very useful less well known programs and tools